ironsmile/euterpe/README.md

 POST /v1/register/token/
 ```

-This endpoint registers the newly generated tokens with HTTPMS.
+This endpoint registers the newly generated tokens with Euterpe.
 Only registered tokens will work.
 Requests at this endpoint must authenticate themselves using a previously generated token.

 Media Keys Control For OSX
 ======

-You can control your HTTPMS web interface with the media keys the same way you can control any native media player.
+You can control your Euterpe web interface with the media keys the same way you can control any native media player.
 To achieve this a third-party program is required: [BearderSpice](https://beardedspice.github.io/).
-Sadly, HTTPMS is [not included](https://github.com/beardedspice/beardedspice/pull/684) in the default web strategies bundled-in with the program.
+Sadly, Euterpe (HTTPMS) is [not included](https://github.com/beardedspice/beardedspice/pull/684) in the default web strategies bundled-in with the program.
 You will have to import the [strategy](https://github.com/beardedspice/beardedspice/tree/disco-strategy-web#writing-a-media-strategy) [file](tools/bearded-spice.js) included in this repo yourself.

 How to do it: